lifelib-dev/lifelib/makedocs/source/projects/simplelife.rst

 trace calculations for each individual model point, so it can be a good reference for building validation models.

-A simplelife model projects life insurance cashflows for policies represented by model points.
+A simplelife model projects life insurance cashflows and their present values for policies represented by model points.
 Projected items include:

 * Premium income,
-* Investment income,
 * Commissions and expenses,
-* Benefit outgo, change in reserves.
+* Benefit outgo.

+Cells for investment income, change in reserve and profits are included but not tested.

 The cashflow projection is carried out in the :mod:`~simplelife.model.Projection` Space.
 Most Cells in the :mod:`~simplelife.model.Projection` Spaces are defined in its base Spaces,